 From neighborhood pools to Leisure Centres, Calgary has tons of options for family friendly public swimming.
 Read more: Where can you take the kids for public swimming

 Shakers has offerings aimed at kids 5 years right up to adults.
 There is no admission charge, you only pay for the activities you want to access.
-During the coolers months it has laser tag a climbing wall and tons of redemption games.
+During the coolers months it has laser tag, a climbing wall, mini bowling and tons of redemption games.
 Read more: Shakers Winter review

 The Calgary Tower is one of those tourist attractions that many people living in Calgary miss out on.
 Kids who don’t spend a lot of time in the core love being among the skyscrapers and the tower gives some great views of the city.
 Standing on the glass floor is probably the best part though.
 If you opt to eat at the Sky 360 Restaurant, your ride up the tower is free.
 Read more: Calgary Tower review